Laurence Shirley, 4th Earl Ferrers: Execution

 On 5 May 1760, aged 39, dressed in a light-coloured suit embroidered with silver (the outfit he had worn at his wedding), he was taken in his own carriage from the Tower of London to Tyburn and there hanged by Thomas Turlis.
 There are several illustrations of the hanging.
 It has been said that as a concession to his rank the rope used was of silk.
-After the execution his body was taken to the Barber-Surgeons' Hall in Monkwell Street for public exhibition and dissection.
+After the execution his body was taken to the Surgeons' Hall in Old Bailey for dissection.
 The execution was widely publicised in popular culture as evidence of equality of the law, and the story of a wicked nobleman who was executed "like a common criminal" was told well into the 19th century.
+However, the barber-surgeons only made a cursory incision into the earl's body before handing it back to his family.

 Lord Ferrers was succeeded in the earldom by his younger brother Washington.